NCBI-Codeathons/Use-UMLS-and-Python-to-classify-website-visitor-queries-into-measurable-categories/README.md

 Analytics data for *search* for large web sites is often too verbose and inharmonious to analyze.
 One "portal" site studied receives around 150,000 "clicks" per month from search-engine results screens, and around 100,000 queries per month from site search.
 Reporting for each has many variations on the same conceptual ideas, making the content difficult to analyze and summarize.
 For this reason, many web managers are not looking for meaning in the search terms people are using.

-How might we put more-frequent queries into "buckets" of broader topics, so subject matter experts can focus on their own "buckets" and determine how well customers are finding what they are looking for?
-This in turn will help the SMEs envision ways to serve those information needs better.
+We could put more-frequent queries into "buckets" of broader topics, so subject matter experts can focus on their own "buckets" and determine how well customers are finding what they are looking for?
+This work will help the SMEs envision ways to serve those information needs better.

 Search represents the direct expression of our visitors’ intent.
 We could use this data to improve our staff’s awareness of what customers want from us.